 The Exhale Mind-Body Spa offers a full range of spa service and classes to balance mind, body, and spirit.
 Guests can enjoy poolside or in-room treatments.

 The Fitness Center is fully equipped with the latest cardio and weight lifting equipment, and is open 24 hours.

 Room amenities include:

-Rooms at the Fairmont start at $356 nightly and go up - way up.
-For more information, contact reservations at 800-257-7549; or call the hotel direct at 310-576-7777.
+Guest rooms start at $373 nightly.
+For more information, contact reservations at 800-257-7549; or call the hotel directly at 310-576-7777.

 Or, visit the hotel's website for more information.